 Interested in hiring me for your writing projects?
 Let’s get in touch

 I conducted the Fast Track project, learning the problems and empathizing with individuals who wanted to improve their personal and professional growth.
 Decades of learning strategies were also captured from best-selling books and tailored to solve the purpose of this project.
 I then wrote a book from the UX research study that serves as a complete roadmap to mastering skills the right and rapid way.

-Since the completion of this project, numerous testimonials from users have been stated, declaring the straightforward application of Fast Track.
+Since the project’s completion, many user testimonials have been made, praising Fast Track for being simple to use.
 Readers can combine the love of knowledge and self-improvement while learning mental models to help them to thrive in the new economy.

 Hi, I am Zamai!
 I created and worked on the Fast Track Project.
 The goal of this project is to fully conduct a UX research study which shows people how to learn rapidly and acquire skills in less time.
 I enjoy reading and thought of ways to speed up your learning process and master any skill in less time.

 A mentor once said, “There is a hard way and an easy way to learn something.
 Always try to find out the easy way and save yourself the stress.”
 This case study expands on what Fast Track is, and the results of the project.

 I am a user researcher for this project.
-I led all of the interviews, the end-to-end process and came up with the deliverables.
+I led all of the interviews, and the end-to-end process and came up with the deliverables.
 UX research helps to create an optimal product for users.
 Most importantly, you’ll have the data to back your strategy and design decisions.

 Even though this started as a personal project, the information was shared with young people and unsurprisingly, they all faced the same problem.
 The problem of learning at a slow pace.

-Overall, the project took a total of five months i.e., 20 weeks.
+Overall, the UX research project took a total of five months i.e., 20 weeks.
 This involves a breakdown of: